outyard/outyard.github.io/README.md

 ## Development

-Start local server with `npm start`.
+Start local server with `npm start`

-Deploy to GitHub pages with `npm run deploy`.
+Deploy to GitHub pages with `npm run deploy`